Client: Park National

 The space is defined by the community, so we thought the brand should be as well.
 Being a green space, walking tours are regularly given to teach children about the wildlife & flora of the area, so we proposed that we integrate a crayon rubbing excercise into their cirriculum.
 After a few classes, we would take these patterns and textures developed by the children of the neighbourhood and use them as supporting visuals for the brand - creating a seasonal visual library defined by both the environment and the community that nurtures it.

-1. A random word is chosen.
+Step One — A random word is chosen.

-2. 'She' says something found online.
+Step Two — She says something found online.

-3. 'He' answers something using a relevant line found online.
+Step Three — He answers something using a relevant line found online.

-4. 'She' answers something using a relevant line found online.
+Step Four — She answers something using a relevant line found online.